When should I apply?

-The announcement is aimed at excellent graduates with a Master’s degree in any field of pertinence for studying spatial sustainability transformations, such as geography, urban and regional planning, urban studies, environmental sciences, science and technology studies, geoinformatics, civil engineering, architecture, economics, sociology, political sciences, and anthropology, etc. Applicants from any disciplines are welcome as long as they are able to convincingly relate their research proposal to the DLGS call topic and IOER research areas.
+The announcement is aimed at excellent graduates with a Master’s degree in any field of pertinence for studying spatial sustainability transformations, such as geography, urban and regional planning, urban studies, environmental sciences, science and technology studies, geoinformatics, civil engineering, architecture, economics, sociology, political sciences, and anthropology, etc. Applicants from any disciplines are welcome as long as they are able to convincingly relate their research proposal to the DLGS call topic, DLGS scientific profile and remit, and IOER research areas.
 Applicants must hold a Master’s degree (at least a two-year Master’s programme and a Master’s thesis) from a recognized university.

 It has been a while since I finished my Master’s studies.
 Can I still apply?

 You can apply if no more than three years have passed since the date of receiving your Master’s degree certificate, counting from the application deadline.

 How do I know if my university/degree is eligible for consideration?

 We will assess your qualifications after receiving your application.
 If you have doubts about your university/degree, please contact the International Office of the TU Dresden for a preliminary assessment .

 How do I know if the total Grades obtained in my Masters is equivalent to ‘good’ or better (‘gut’ in the German grading system)?